-- 3. The positive lead to the battery should be disconnected at this time.
+- 1. Carefully review connections to the zones, grounds, sounders, and consoles. - 2.
+Disconnect the sounders. - 3.
+The positive lead to the battery should be disconnected.
 Make sure that the red battery wire is not touching anything. - 4.
-Plug in the power transformer. - The AC ON LED should illuminate. - Within one minute, the STATUS LED should begin blinking at a rate of 1 blink per second.
-This indicates that the Omni IIe processor and software are working. - The PHONE LED should be OFF (if all telephones are on-hook and the RJ31X jack is properly connected. - 5.
+Plug in the power transformer (transformer must be 16.5VAC): - The AC ON LED should illuminate. - The STATUS LED should begin blinking at a rate of 1 blink per second.
+This indicates that the OmniLT processor and software are working. - The PHONE LINE LED should be OFF (if all telephones are on hook and the RJ31X jack is properly connected. - 5.
 Unplug the power transformer to kill the system.
 Connect the red battery wire to the + (positive) battery terminal.
 The system should not start. - 6.
-Plug in the power transformer.
+Plug in the transformer.
 The system should start. - 7.
-Unplug the power transformer.
-The system should continue to run on the battery (the STATUS LED will continue to flash). - 8.
+Unplug the transformer.
+The system should continue to run on the battery (as evidenced by the flashing STATUS LED) - 8.
 Plug the transformer back in and secure it to the outlet.